Pick up a hardcopy program at the Alumni Center upon checking in.

 A multi-faith service to honor the passing of beloved classmates and celebrate the blessings of relationship to the Williams community.
 Led by Williams chaplains and alumni clergy.

-THOMPSON CHAPELNOON
+THOMPSON CHAPEL

 Dorm Checkout Deadline for Post-50th & 50th Reunion Alumni